-- Students and families are best served when charter schools are held to the same high standards applied to school districts. - The State should fully reimburse school districts for the costs related to providing transportation and special education services to charter school students.
+- Students and families are best served when charter schools are held to the same high standards applied to school districts. - School districts should not be required to subsidize the transportation and special education costs of charter schools.

 The first charter school opened in Minnesota in 1992.
 A key motivation behind establishing charter schools was the opportunity for charters to serve as labs of innovation to try new instructional strategies and models that, if successful, could be replicated by school districts throughout the state.
 According to the charter school law (124E.01), the purpose of charter schools is to: